How Do You Make a Small Business More Profitable Without Raising Prices?

 Identify Which Products or Services Have the Best Margin

 Most business owners know which products sell best.
-Far fewer know which ones are actually the most profitable.
+Far fewer know which ones are the most profitable.

-Here’s a simple way to find out.
 List every product or service you offer.
 For each one, subtract the direct costs (materials, labour time, packaging, transaction fees) from the selling price.
 Divide that by the selling price, and multiply by 100.
 That’s your gross margin percentage for that item.

 Rank them from highest to lowest.
 In almost every business that does this exercise, the best-selling item is not at the top of the margin list.
 Sometimes it’s near the bottom.